 - The 20 New Rides, Shops and Restaurants Coming to Walt Disney World by 2017

 You'll be asked to write the article, proof-read and fact-check it and upload it to our Content Management System (we'll provide simple instructions for how to do this).
+Once your article is published on Theme Park Tourist you will need to post it into the relevant Facebook group and monitor and respond to readers comments.
 At least to begin with, we’ll ask that you run article topics past us before writing them (we have a pretty good feel for what our fans like to read, and no doubt you’ll develop that pretty quickly, too).

 We'll pay you on time (at the end of every month) and ensure that your fantastic articles are shared with a huge audience.
 We'll also review pitches for new articles and provide timely feedback.